fbeltrao/dotnet-observability-sample/scenario3.md

 ## Implementation

 It is necessary to write custom code to correlate RabbitMQ message consumption with the trace that generated the message.
-The sample application uses RabbitMQ message headers to include the trace parent of a each message.
+The sample application uses RabbitMQ message headers to include the trace parent of each message.

 In publisher: